sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 ```

-You also need to take into consideration failing requests, and inform the user with the appropiate message.
-For example, a HEAD request to google will fail with code status 301 (Moved permanently)
+Failing requests need to be taken also in consideration.
+For example, a HEAD requests to google will fail with code status 301 (Moved permanently)

 ```
 Your option <enter a number>: 4